shigeru-kawaguchi/Xojo-BME280-I2C/README.md

 It makes use of WiringPi GPIO Interface library for the Raspberry Pi, which details are availble from [here](http://wiringpi.com).

-I have been developing with Xojo 2018r2 on Mac and testing on Raspberry Pi 3B+ hardware with latest Raspbian OS.
+I have been developing with Xojo 2018r2 on Mac and testing on Raspberry Pi 3B+ hardware with latest Raspbian OS at the time of submission.

 ![Demo screenshot](https://github.com/shigeru-kawaguchi/Xojo-BME280-I2C/blob/master/media/ScreenShot2018-09-08T22.16.19.png)